tytydraco/yessleep/out/Please_Dont_Make_Any_Noise_Youll_Wake_Them_Up.md

 I instantly started panicking and the same thought started bouncing around in my skull; "The government is lying".

-I quietly but quickly started boarding up and locking the apartment and went to wake up Rebecca when something had tugged at my shirt.
+I quietly but quickly started boarding up and locking the apartment and went to wake up Brittany when something had tugged at my shirt.

 &#x200B;